 However, it lowers commitment to work and causes stress and discomfort among employees.
 This method is not sustainable in the long term because employees are not valued.
 They become automatons intended solely to follow orders.
 A situation they eventually get tired of.

-Directive or authoritarian management often leads to lack of motivation and even rebellion on the part of employees.
+Directive or authoritarian management often leads to a lack of motivation and even rebellion on the part of employees.
 For this reason, it is recommended to use it only in emergency or crisis situations.

 Also, the manager must be a person who is characterized by powerful leadership and foolproof pragmatism.
 They must be able to be naturally obeyed by their subordinates.